jonathanGB/thunderstruct/docs/index.md

 ## Memory Error

 After approximately 13 hours of real time and approxiamtely 375 hours of compute time on a GCE instance (see appendix), the run failed to generate a 1400x1400 simulation because of memory issues.
 In order to generate the movie, the array of grids is copied for rendering.
 This means the (INSERT SIZE) array essentially doubles, resulting in far more memory being used than we expected.
 As such, we requested an increased memory of 600GB total.
 In order to prevent the need to rerun in the event of a failed render, we also write the array to disk before rendering.
 This meant we had to request a total of (INSERT SIZE) in disk size as well.

 # OpenMP + MPI

+An MPI hybrid implementation was

 ## Results

+#OpenMP + MPI

 # Golang (gourouteines + gRPC)